 FPAI Investment clients, your 4th quarter reports have been posted.

-As an investment adviser we have been somewhat frustrated during recent years, especially the past two years.
+As an investment adviser we have been somewhat frustrated during the past two years.
 Faced with an extraordinary global health crisis we took an action in 2020 that we do not usually take.
 We reallocated many of our more conservative accounts toward less market risk and more safety.
 As a result, those accounts did not fully participate in the market recovery that followed.
-Generally, our more aggressive client accounts did very well.
+Our less conservative client accounts did very well.

 It should be noted that during the past decade of very low interest rates we have not added to the risk of our portfolios by increasing our allocation to equities.
 In decades past, our allocations to fixed income securities have typically been between 35% and 65% and those securities have returned around 5% annually, sometimes more as interest rates trailed downward.
 Some investors during the past decade have traded their bond positions for equity positions because of the low interest yields.
 We see our purpose to be firstly managing risk, and therefore have not participated in that strategy.